How to Tune compaction_throughput_mb_per_sec Safely

 def apply_throughput(value: int, rollback_value: int) -> bool:

-"""Apply new throughput, validate, rollback on failure."""
+"""Apply a new throughput, validate the post-state, roll back on failure."""

 if not (MIN_SAFE_THROUGHPUT_MB <= value <= MAX_SAFE_THROUGHPUT_MB):

-print(f"[FAIL] Value {value} outside safe bounds [{MIN_SAFE_THROUGHPUT_MB}-{MAX_SAFE_THROUGHPUT_MB}]")
+print(f"[FAIL] {value} outside [{MIN_SAFE_THROUGHPUT_MB}-{MAX_SAFE_THROUGHPUT_MB}]")

 return False